scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 processing functions of :code:`scipy.signal` [ScipySignal]_.
 The 200 coefficients of the right and left HRIR are equivalent to the coefficients in a finite impulse response (FIR) digital filter which produce a discrete-time output signal or sequence :math:`y_R[n]/y_L[n]` from a single audio source signal :math:`x[n]`.
-All of the signals are processed with at a sampling rate of :math:`f_s = 44.1` ksps, as this is rate used in forming the CIPIC database.
+All of the signals are processed with at a sampling rate of :math:`f_s = 44.1` kHz, as this is rate used in forming the CIPIC database.
 In mathematical terms we have the output signals that drive

 .. math::